tprasadtp/protonvpn-docker/docs/faq.md

 But Proton API and libraries are in constant state of ~~chaos~~ flux and documentation is virtually non-existent or incorrect.
 So stuff might break.
 Bulk of the work is done via `scripts/generate-server-metadata`

+## Multiple instances is unsupported.

+Running multiple instances of this outside of docker/network namespace is not supported.